andre-abadi/andre-abadi.github.io/_posts/2014-02-05-xbmc-downloader-1.md

 A [command-line interface](http://en.wikipedia.org/wiki/Command-line_interface) is one where the user enters textual commands to the operating system, which executes commands and in turn displays the results in text form.
 In the Microsoft Windows environment, this is known as 'CMD' or the '[Command Prompt](http://en.wikipedia.org/wiki/Command_Prompt)'.

-Don't worry about trying these.
-For now, look past the specifics and observe the commonalities.
+(Don't worry about trying these.
+For now, look past the specifics and observe the commonalities.)

-1. A sequence of characters, known as a [string](http://bit.ly/1juXrS1) 'prompts' the user for input.
+1. A sequence of characters, known as a [string](http://bit.ly/1juXrS1) _prompts_ the user for input.
 Examples include:

   a. `C:\Users\Microsoft>` in Microsoft Windows.
   b. `TiBook:~/Desktop taylor$` in Apple's Mac OS.